judithbeadle/Cat-clicker-2/README.md

 A very simple js app to practise functions and count clicks.
 Have fun annoying some cat.

+You can click cats [here](https://judithbeadle.github.io/Cat-clicker-2/) or you can clone or download the files and open up index.html in your favourite browser.

 ## Acknowledgements and Sources

 This is a project for the [Udacity Front-End Web Developer Nanodegree program](https://eu.udacity.com/course/front-end-web-developer-nanodegree--nd001).